Author: Susan Dennard

 Safiya fon Hasstrel was irritating.
 She kept taking rash decisions and leaned on Iseult to be calm and come up with good plans to balance her bad ones.
 The whole time, I just saw Safi getting them into trouble and Iseult coming up with escape plans because SAFI CAN’T. She’s all rash decisions and no brains.

-Iseult kept getting tagged along in all the trouble.
+Iseult kept getting dragged into trouble.
 I honestly just felt sad for Iseult because she followed Safi everywhere and did not complain ONCE.
 I mean, the least Safi could do was appreciate that and sit tight.
 Iseult has her own issues with her powers, and she’s Nomatsi so she receives a lot of discrimination.
 She’s the diversity rep in the book.
 She’s clear headed and keeps reminding herself to stay calm and expressionless.

 Stasis.
 Stasis in your fingertips and in your toes.